aquintero89/project-visualizing-real-world-data/README.md

 ## Introduction:

-Football es the most popular sport in Spain, and let's say that is one of the most popular worldwide.
+Football is the most popular sport in Spain, and let's say that is one of the most popular worldwide.
 In the past few years, Spain has dominated the European football on a club level mostly because of Real Madrid Club de Futbol and Sevilla Futbol club.

 We can how involved is the Spanish society with this beautiful sport when 67% of the population said they were fans or had a liking for a particular club.
 You just need to stop and see all the emotions, feelings and all kind of good things that can be seen on 90 minutes of this master piece.